fly-apps/dockerfile-rails/README.md

 * `--no-link` - don't add [--link](https://docs.docker.com/engine/reference/builder/#copy---link) to COPY statements.
 Some tools (like at the moment, [buildah](https://www.redhat.com/en/topics/containers/what-is-buildah)) don't yet support this feature.
 * `--no-lock` - don't add linux platforms, set `BUNDLE_DEPLOY`, or `--frozen-lockfile`.
 May be needed at times to work around a [rubygems bug](https://github.com/rubygems/rubygems/issues/6082#issuecomment-1329756343).
 * `--sudo` - install and configure sudo to enable `sudo -iu rails` access to full environment
-* `--no-precompiled-gems` - compile all gems instead of using precompiled versions

 #### Error Tracking & Alerting:
 * `--rollbar` - install gem and a default initializer for [Rollbar](https://rollbar.com/#)